 Featuring designs by Alex Toth, the series adapted stories

-straight from the comics, with a small
+straight from the comics—with a small

-from throughout the comics at the time made appearances, including the
+Kirby served as consultants.
+Characters from throughout the comics at the

-subterranean menace, the Mole Man (who was able to be acquired from
+time made appearances, including the subterranean menace, the Mole Man (who was

-Grantray-Lawrence after he appeared in an Iron Man segment, voiced by Jack Flounders); the diabolical
+able to be acquired from Grantray-Lawrence after he appeared in an Iron Man segment, voiced by Jack Flounders); their armored

-genius Dr. Doom (Joseph Sirola); the master of
+arch-nemesis Dr. Doom (Joseph Sirola); the master of

 sound, Klaw (Hal Smith); Soviet scientist Red Ghost (Vic Perrin) and his primate